 The toolkit can be used in a number of ways.
-You might read the resources to guide your own action, use them with a group you're already taking action with, or invite people from your meeting or another group to discuss a section that inspires you.
+You might read the online resources linked below to guide your own action, distribute print-outs within a group you're taking action with, or invite people from your meeting or another group to discuss a section that feels relevant to your concerns.

 Once you have decided on the focus of your group's concern and considered the type of change you wish to bring about, the next step is to develop an action that fits with your project.
 These guides outline some possibilities.